Get a risk-based view of your entire attack surface so you can quickly identify, investigate and prioritize vulnerabilities.

 Configuring Your Tenable Connector in Cisco Vulnerability Management

-- Enter a Name for the connector.
+- Name: Enter a name for the connector, or leave it as Tenable.io.

 Vulnerability Date Information

-Within Cisco Vulnerability Management, you will notice several dates in the Vulnerabilities tab.
+In Cisco Vulnerability Management, you will notice several dates in the Vulnerabilities tab.
 When importing your Tenable data, the following criteria is used to populate these date fields.

-- "Created" within Cisco Vulnerability Management is the date the vulnerability was passed to Cisco Vulnerability Management via the Tenable integration.
+- "Created" within Cisco Vulnerability Management is the date the vulnerability was passed to Cisco Vulnerability Management through the Tenable integration.
 This date is not the result of a mapping from a field from Tenable.

 Tenable Connector API Calls